All Quiet on the Western Front: Plot summary

 While fighting at the front, Bäumer and his comrades engage in frequent battles and endure the treacherous and filthy conditions of trench warfare.
 The battles fought here have no names and only meager pieces of land are gained, which are often lost again later.
 Remarque often refers to the living soldiers as old and dead, emotionally drained and shaken.

 Paul visits home, and the contrast with civilian life highlights the cost of the war on his psyche.
 The town has not changed since he went off to war, but he has: he finds that he does "not belong here any more, it is a foreign world".
-Paul recovers the books and writings he had left in his childhood room, but finds his passion for literature to have been completely erased by the trauma of war.
+Paul recovers the books and writings he had left in his childhood room but finds his passion for literature to have been completely erased by the trauma of war.
 He feels disconnected from most of the townspeople, who ask him "stupid and distressing" questions about his experiences or lecture him about strategy and advancing to Paris while insisting that Paul and his friends know only their "own little sector" but nothing of the big picture.
-Indeed, the only person he remains connected to is his dying mother, with whom he shares a tender yet restrained relationship.
-In the end, he concludes that he "ought never to have come [home] on leave".
+The only person he remains connected to is his dying mother, with whom he shares a tender yet restrained relationship.
+In the end he concludes that he "ought never to have come [home] on leave."